 Lonely individuals may be twice as likely to develop the type of dementia linked to Alzheimer's disease in late life as those who are not lonely, according to a study by researchers at the Rush Alzheimer's Disease Center in Chicago.
-The study is published in a recent issue of Archives of General Psychiatry.
+The study is published in the Archives of General Psychiatry.

 Previous studies have shown that social isolation, or having few interactions with others, is associated with an increased risk of dementia and cognitive decline.
 However, little was known about emotional isolation, which refers to feeling alone rather than being alone.

 Robert S. Wilson, PhD, and his colleagues, analyzed the association between loneliness and Alzheimer's disease in 823 older adults over a four-year period.
 Participants underwent evaluations that included questionnaires to assess loneliness, classifications of dementia and Alzheimer's disease, and testing of their thinking, learning and memory abilities.
 Loneliness was measured on a scale of one to five, with higher scores indicating more loneliness.

 At the first examination, participants' average loneliness score was 2.3.
 During the study period, 76 individuals developed dementia that met criteria for Alzheimer's disease.

 Risk for developing Alzheimer's disease increased approximately 51 percent for each point on the loneliness score, so that a person with a high loneliness score (3.2) had about 2.1 times greater risk of developing Alzheimer's disease than a person with a low score (1.4).
 The findings did not change significantly when the researchers factored in markers of social isolations, such as a small network and infrequent social activities.

 Risk factor or warning sign?